Xon77/Live4Life/README.md

 5. You can now play the first track by clicking on the green button in the control panel at the left of the window, and experiment by changing parameter modules (see [ICMC 2021 paper](https://www.researchgate.net/publication/354526907_The_story_and_the_insides_of_a_spatial_performance_tool_Live_4_Life)).
 To configure the keyboard or other MIDI or OSC controllers, check the corresponding files in the folder [Controllers](/Controllers) for full performance control.

-A **[wiki (in construction)](https://github.com/Xon77/Live4Life/wiki)**, including tutorials and code examples to automate some utility functions and [load presets to have an improvisation session](https://github.com/Xon77/Live4Life/wiki/Build-an-improvisation) will be completed and detailed over time, as well as training workshops in immersive sound and spatial improvisation ([the first ones at CIRMMT in Montréal](https://www.cirmmt.org/en/events/workshops/research/spatial-sound-live4life?set_language=en)).
+A **[wiki (in construction)](https://github.com/Xon77/Live4Life/wiki)**, including tutorials and code examples to automate some utility functions and [load presets to have an improvisation session](https://github.com/Xon77/Live4Life/wiki/Build-an-improvisation) will be completed and detailed over time.
+Training workshops in immersive sound and spatial improvisation with open source softwares will be organised ([the first ones at CIRMMT in Montréal](https://www.cirmmt.org/en/events/workshops/research/spatial-sound-live4life?set_language=en)).

 ## References